 FAQs

-Yes, you can combine both styles since neither style contradicts the other.
-But this kind of hairstyle will work best for longer or thicker hair.
+Yes, you can combine both styles since neither technique contradicts the other.
+In fact, stylists often cut layers for volume and finish by feathering the ends.
+This combination works beautifully for longer or thicker hair.